danielstegink/HollowKnight.CharmPatch/README.md

 timbobaggins for the idea behind Critical Blow

 # Patch Notes
+1.2.0.1
+-	New patch Quick Arts reduces the charge time of Nail Arts when Quick Slash is equipped
+-	Critical Blow's damage buffed from 30% to 40%
 1.2.0.0
 -	Added 2 new patches
 	-	Critical Blow increases the damage dealt by Nail Arts when Heavy Blow is equipped